R3BRootGroup/R3BRoot/neuland/executables/readme.md

 The available `mode` values from the cli executable are

-- `sim`: interface to simulation.
+- `sim`: performs simulation.
-- `ana`: interface to offline analysis.
+- `ana`: performs offline analysis.
+- `basepar`: creates the base parameter for calibrations and data conversions.
-- `online`: interface to online analysis. (not yet implemented)
+- `online`: performs online analysis. (not yet implemented)

 For example,